TPBAgain/Taipei-City-Dashboard/building_components/hospitals/devnote.md

 Using dataset/district.py to add district information to the dataset.
 I used the address column to interpret the district information.
 After running this .py, there will be new datasets under dataset/enriched_Taipei.

-Note that dataset of New Taipei city has not been added district information.
+*Note that dataset of New Taipei city HAS NOT been added district information.*

+# Build database
+The docs recommends Airflow and API to automatically update data.
+But it also suggests that we should use pandas for testing.
+We don't necessarly need to apply auto-update feature in the beginning.

+Thus, I created a folder pandas_testing for this version of the component (with pandas).

+Using pandas/testing/count.py to calculate the density of health facilities in Taipei by districts.
+Save the calculation result as pandas/testing/taipei_hospital_density.csv.